Skip to content

 Choosing a security company is a decision you don't want to get wrong: the wrong provider means unreliable coverage, uninsured liability, and staff who quit within weeks.
 The good news is that vetting a security firm follows a clear, repeatable process — the same checklist a professional facilities or risk manager would use.
 This guide walks through all eight steps, including how licensing and training standards differ across states, so you can hire with confidence whether your site is in California, Texas, New York, or anywhere between.

-Define your needs, verify the company's state license and insurance, check training and supervision, call references, compare at least three bids on identical scope, and sign a contract with clear post orders and an exit clause.
+The short version: Define your needs from a quick site risk assessment, verify the company's state license and insurance, check training and supervision, call references (and the licensing board's disciplinary record), compare at least three bids on identical scope, and sign a contract with clear post orders and an exit clause.
 Never pick on price alone — the lowest bid is usually the one cutting corners on pay, insurance, or training.
+A legitimate unarmed bill rate in 2026 lands around $22–$35/hour; anything near the guard's wage is mathematically impossible to deliver honestly.

 Step 1: Define your security needs

 Scope drives everything downstream — the license category, the staffing plan, and the cost.
-Before you contact a single vendor, do a quick site risk assessment and decide:
+Before you contact a single vendor, do a quick site risk assessment.
+Skip this and you'll collect quotes you can't compare and buy coverage you don't need.

 • Armed or unarmed?
-Most sites need trained unarmed officers; armed coverage is for genuine, documented threats (see armed vs. unarmed).
+Most sites need trained unarmed officers; armed coverage is for genuine, documented threats (see armed vs. unarmed security).

 • Static post or patrol?
 A fixed guard, a mobile patrol that visits on a schedule, or a mix.

 • Special requirements.
-Access control, CCTV monitoring, reception duties, industry-specific experience (healthcare, cannabis, construction, retail).
+Access control, CCTV monitoring, reception duties, or industry-specific experience (healthcare, cannabis, construction, retail).

 Step 2: Verify the state license